Sagbadai Clinic Borehole Project – Togo

-The shallow well at the Sagbadai clinic also runs dry mid-dry season.
-This well, as all other open wells in village, is around 10 meters deep and thus only reaches the weathered, clayey, lateritic subsurface, recharged with seasonal infiltration, and not the more sustainable aquifer found at depths greater than 40 meters.
+The shallow well at the Sagbadai clinic also runs a dry mid-dry season.
+This well, like all other open wells in the village, is around 10 meters deep and thus only reaches the weathered, clayey, lateritic subsurface, recharged with seasonal infiltration, and not the more sustainable aquifer found at depths greater than 40 meters.

 Relatives of patients are required to provide water for both consumption and in the case of birth; for cleaning the maternity room, surgical utensils and cloth used during birth.
 Water is drawn from what few wells are still producing and carried to the clinic.
 Water is treated with bleach, though how consistently the practice is unclear.

 A gas-powered generator supplies power to the submersible pump.
 However, due to leakage in the water tank, fuel costs are considerably higher than normal, thus adding a financial strain to an already limited supply of clinic funds.